James Bishop (rugby union): Amateur career

 Bishop played rugby union for Glasgow Academicals.

 Provincial career

 He played for Glasgow District against Edinburgh District in the inter-city match of 17 December 1892.

 Bishop was then capped for Cities District in their match against Anglo-Scots on 24 December 1892.
 In Edinburgh circles his selection for this combined Glasgow-Edinburgh side caused quite a stir as they favoured their own players.
 The Scottish Referee newspaper had this advice:

 If J.M.
-Bishop is at all annoyed at the intelligence that his selection for Glasgow-Edinburgh was questioned, it may comfort him to know that in Glasgow where he is known better the unaminous verdict was that he had not a superior in the Inter-City and that higher honours are deserved by him.
+Bishop is at all annoyed at the intelligence that his selection for Glasgow-Edinburgh was questioned, it may comfort him to know that in Glasgow where he is known better the unanimous verdict was that he had not a superior in the Inter-City and that higher honours are deserved by him.

 He was also capped by West of Scotland District in their match against East of Scotland District on 21 January 1893.